PrincetonUniversity/SPECFEMPP/docs/cookbooks/example_01.rst

     output_grid_ASCII               = .false.        # dump the grid in an ASCII text file consisting of a set of X,Y,Z points or not

-At this point, it is worthwhile to note few key parameters within the ``PAR_FILE`` as it pertains to the ``Kokkos`` version of the solver.
+At this point, it is worthwhile to note few key parameters within the ``PAR_FILE`` as it pertains to SPECFEM++.

-- This version of SPECFEM2D Kokkos does not support simulations running across multiple nodes, i.e., we have not enabled MPI.
+- This version of SPECFEM++ does not support simulations running across multiple nodes, i.e., we have not enabled MPI.
 Relevant parameter value:

 .. code:: bash